fisher-bien-1718/python-turtle-Paddy-Bergin-1718/1-turtle_basics/README.md

 ## Setup

-We're about to write your first Python program.
-Python is a programming language used for making games, software development and even websites.
+We're about to a Python program.
+Python is a programming language used for making games, software development and can even create websites.

 Python also comes with turtle, a *module*, that we are going to use to draw things onto a screen with.
 Let's look at at a quick example of